 Gesture control is another UX mobile trend that aims to make mobile experiences better.
 Air gestures allow you to interact with the screen without touching it.
 Using simple gestures you can answer phone calls, navigate web pages, scroll through image and change music.

 Both Google and iOS are using air gestures.
-Take a look at this video below of the Google Pixel 4.

 The biggest advantage of air gesture is its intuitiveness and sensitivity to touch.
 This is why air gesture will always be a trend even if other trends come and go.